cysouw/diathesis/text/c03_summaryDia.md

 ### *Zustandspassiv* (*sein+Partizip*) {#sec:summary-zustandspassiv}

 The ~~Zustandspassiv~~ (full discussion in [@sec:participles-sein-zustandspassiv]) consists of a light verb *sein* with a participle [@next].
-Although this diathesis is traditionally called 'passive' in German grammar, the status of the retained agent is problematic [@next b].
+Although this diathesis is traditionally called 'passive' in German grammar, the status of the retained agent is problematic and appears to be strongly dependent on the verb [@next b,c].
 It might thus be better to consider this diathesis to be an anticausative.
 However, because of the long tradition I hold on to the term *Zustandspassiv*.
 The closely-related *sein+Partizip* ~~Erlebnispassiv~~ (see [@sec:summary-erlebnispassiv]) retains the subject with a governed preposition.
-Also the *sein+Partizip* ~~Perfekt~~ as found with some intransitive verbs (see [@sec:summary-zustandsperfekt]) is arguably also the same construction, though applied to different verbs.
+Also the *sein+Partizip* ~~Perfekt~~ as found with some intransitive verbs is arguably the same construction, though applied to different verbs (see [@sec:summary-zustandsperfekt]).

 ::: ex
 a.
 Ich verkaufe den Schrank.
 b.
-Der Schrank ist verkauft ^?^(von mir).
+Der Schrank ist ^?^(von mir) verkauft.
+c.
+Der Schrank ist ^!^(vom Schreiner) gebaut.
 :::

 ### *Normpassiv* (*gehören+Partizip*) {#sec:summary-normpassiv}